astronomer/docs/learn/using-airflow-plugins.md

 id: using-airflow-plugins
 ---

-Plugins are external features that you can add to customize your Airflow installation.
-Astro CLI users can import custom plugins by adding them to the `/plugins` folder of their Airflow project.
+Plugins are external features that can be added to customize your Airflow installation.
+They are automatically imported upon starting your Airflow instance if they have been added to `plugins` folder of an Airflow project.

-In this concept guide you'll learn how to add a plugin to your Airflow instance as well as what components can be part of a plugin.
+In this guide you'll learn how to add a plugin to your Airflow instance as well as what components can be part of a plugin.

 ## Assumed knowledge